Eir Sport 1: Closure

 Eir announced on 19 May 2021 that all of their sports channels would close before the end of the year.
-Eir Sport 1 shut down in Northern Ireland on 28 June and so did X1 and X2.
+Eir Sport 1 shut down in Northern Ireland on the 30 June and so did X1 and X2.
 Eir Sport 2 closed on 20 July.
 Eir Sport 1 closed on 28 October, marking an end to the Eir Sport channels.

 Programming

-In Ireland, Eir Sport 1 broadcasts League of Ireland, Setanta Sports Cup, Premier League (ROI only), Allianz Leagues GAA, F1, The Masters, The Open Championship, Europa League, Champions League, Roland Garros, Live Horseracing and Golf Channel programming.
+In Ireland, Eir Sport 1 broadcast League of Ireland, Setanta Sports Cup, Premier League (ROI only), Allianz Leagues GAA, F1, The Masters, The Open Championship, Europa League, Champions League, Roland Garros, Live Horseracing and Golf Channel programming.

 For a brief period from June 2011, Setanta Ireland experimented with music programming and Irish films as part of its line-up.

 In 2012 Setanta had the Irish rights to cover all of Liverpool's home games live in the 2012–13 UEFA Europa League group stage.

 In August 2013, Setanta Ireland started showing Premier League Highlights for the first time.
 The new show Premier League Central took over from RTÉ who had previously held the rights.
 The show goes out on Saturday and Sunday nights and is hosted by Connor Morris.

 In June 2013, Setanta Ireland added the newly formed UK sports broadcaster BT Sport to its platform for Republic of Ireland sports fans.
 This resulted in the Setanta Sports pack in the ROI containing six channels; Setanta Ireland, Setanta 1, BT Sport 1, BT Sport 2, BT Sport Europe & ESPN.
 All programming available on the Eir Sport pack can found below.